teravoz/challenge/README.md

 - Development practices like automated tests
 - Comprehensible English writing

 You can submit answers on a GitHub repository or gist, or by email if you require privacy or confidentiality.
+We'd like all documentation to be written in English, but if you're uncomfortable with it, it's OK to be in Portuguese.

 ## Tasks